IBM/predict-insurance-charges-with-autoai/README.md

 ```
 git clone https://github.ibm.com/Horea-Porutiu/AoT-AutoAI.git
 ```
 This will give you access to the data files in the `data` directory.
-These data sets are from Kaggle and [https://data.boston.gov](https://data.boston.gov).
+The data set we will use today is an [insurance premiun data set](https://www.kaggle.com/noordeen/insurance-premium-prediction) from Kaggle.

 ## Step 2.
 Explore the data